 Once the components have been counted or measured, you must identify and separate the different types of components.
 Building components that function similarly may have very different maintenance needs; i.e., terrazzo flooring has quite different maintenance needs compared to carpet.
 Each of these items has a different useful life or life cycle.
 Terrazzo is typically considered to have a life greater than 50 years, while carpet is considered to have a life of less than ten years.
-In a simple life cycle cost analysis, an architect or engineer will use for all of your Vacuum and Janitorial Supplies
+In a simple life cycle cost analysis, an architect or engineer will use the first cost of a particular component versus the first cost of a similarly functioning component to determine the annual (or building life) cost for selection purposes.
+However, if one does not consider the annual maintenance (preventive and corrective) costs, the comparison will be flawed.